 - While Dragon Age: Origins normally has Can't Drop the Hero in effect, there are a few portions of the game in which the Warden is removed from your party.
 The first involves entering the Fade to kill a demon -since only Mages can enter the Fade voluntarily, if your Warden is a Rogue or Warrior you have to send someone else.
 The second is a mission in which your other characters have to break the Warden out of prison (though you can also choose to escape as the Warden).
 The third is a Duel Boss Combat by Champion against Loghain, which can be fought as any party member other than Dog.
 And finally, a small segment of the final battle has whatever party members you didn't take with you Hold the Line against the Darkspawn to buy your main party time to kill the Archdemon.

-- Knights of the Old Republic II: The Sith Lords did this when you had to attack two installations simultaneously: one on the planet surface and the other, on the planet's moon.
-Basically, you had to decide which three of your teammates would go to the moon and which two you take with you to the planet.
-The choice was made slightly easier by the fact that KOTOR gives equal amounts of XP all characters, even on the Ebon Hawk but there was still the small matter of all the cool items being concentrated in the hands of your Top Three characters...
+- Knights of the Old Republic II: The Sith Lords does this when you have to attack two installations simultaneously: one on the planet surface and the other, on the planet's moon.
+You have to decide which three of your teammates go to the moon and which two you take with you to the planet.
+The choice is made slightly easier by the fact that Knights of the Old Republic gives equal amounts of XP to all characters, even on the Ebon Hawk, but there's still the small matter of all the cool items being concentrated in the hands of your top three characters...